July 16, 2025 | Country Life

 Multigenerational Living Situations

-Allows for budget friendly living where parents and grandparents can live together with their children.
-Offers a unique lifestyle that typically brings on a slower pace of life and one which is appealing due to the peace and quiet of farm living, balanced with the sense of purpose and self-fulfillment it can provide.
+Allows for budget-friendly living, enabling parents and grandparents to live together with their children.
+Offers a unique lifestyle that typically enables a slower pace and appeals to the peace and quiet of farm living, balanced with the sense of purpose and self-fulfillment it can provide.
+Once you begin your home search, you will be pleased to see that many 2-storey homes and bungalows on the outskirts of Guelph have basements which are either legal basement apartments or offer an entirely separate living space.

 Newly Retirees

-For those stepping away from the inner-city due to retirement or the crave for a different kind of lifestyle, hobby farming will provide you with just that.
-With lots to do to keep yourself busy and feeling rewarded for your work, owning and operating a hobby farm makes sense for those that are still chasing a get-up-and-go kind of lifestyle in their retired life.
+For those stepping away from the inner-city due to retirement or the craving for a different kind of lifestyle, hobby farming will provide you with just that.
+With plenty to do to keep you busy and feel rewarded for your work, owning and operating a hobby farm makes sense for those still chasing a get-up-and-go lifestyle in retirement.
+Imagine introducing the simplicities of life to your grandkids, from backyard lawnmower rides to collecting chicken eggs and playing tag around the front yard… farms are places where kids can embrace an organic life.
+When we begin working with you, we don’t just think about what you are looking for now; we ask you questions about where you see yourself in the next five-ten years.
+From there, we can determine the best living situation for you and your family.

 Looking for more farm-related real estate resources?
 Check out these blogs next!